 The students will sit for a 4 hours written exam at VIA University College and assignments will be available at the start of the exam.
+The paper handed in may not exceed 8 normal pages (excl. front page, list og content, figures, tables and references).
 The exam is assessed individually.
 The exam is assessed according to the learning objectives in the Strategic Management course, STMV4.